 For a more traditional approach to a major chord scale, we have the option of YB tunings of dominant scales like Phrygian Dominant or Diminished.
 These have the advantage of working well over jazz chords such as harmonic seven downflat nine, or sharp nine downflat 13 (P1 M3 s7 s9 and P1 M3 s7 A9/s10 s13).

-For minor triads and seventh chords, we similar options in GR scales, but some other interesting options come from the traditional minor pentatonic.
+For minor triads and seventh chords, we have similar options in GR scales, but some other interesting options come from the traditional minor pentatonic.

 For one, the blues scale still works well here.
 For the added tritone above the tonic, we have the option of a b5, with a more directional chromatone distance from the fifth, or a #4, with a 7/5 ratio that feels consonant over a 6/5 minor third or 9/5 minor seventh.